yushulx/flutter_document_scan_sdk/README.md

 ## Usage
-- Initialize the document normalizer SDK with resource path and license key:
+- Initialize the document normalizer SDK with resource path and license key.
+The resource path is only required for **web apps**:

      ```dart
     final _flutterDocumentScanSdkPlugin = FlutterDocumentScanSdk();